 Table of contents

-Raise student loans
+- Who can apply to Raise student loans

 Raise student loans reviewsThe reasons that would prevent borrowers from applying for Raise Loans are given below.

-Absence of fixed-rate interests – Only variable interest rates are offered by Raise.
+- Absence of fixed-rate interests – Only variable interest rates are offered by Raise.
 This is one big risk for those borrowers who can’t afford their interest payments

-The repayment period is comparatively short term.
+- The repayment period is comparatively short term.
 The longest term that you can get with Raise Loan is 10 years

-The Raise Loans are available only in 24 states.
+- The Raise Loans are available only in 24 states.
 The firm insists that the cosigner cannot be from Wisconsin

-No co-signer release is granted.
+- No co-signer release is granted.
 The only possibility to take the cosigner’s name off is to refinance your loan.